-This guidance applies from the start of Step 4 of the roadmap out of lockdown.
-It applies to selective entry procedures taking place during the autumn of 2021 (for example for September 2022 entry) and beyond.
-It also applies to:
+This guidance applies to selective entry procedures taking place during the autumn of 2021 (for example for September 2022 entry) and beyond.
+It also applies to in-year applications for the 2021 to 2022 and 2022 to 2023 academic years that take place.